-Just under two years ago now (holy cow!) we put on 19 Hours, a virtual design conference.
+Just over two years ago now (holy cow!) we put on 19 Hours, a virtual design conference.
 Maybe you’ve heard of it, or maybe you’ve even attended it in its first or second year.

 But what you may not know is that we never imagined what it would become, and I think it’s a great lesson in rolling with the punches, and, not to get too cliché, but make lemonade outta lemons.

 But let’s talk about how 19 Hours started.

 It was back in April of 2020, and trade shows and events were getting cancelled left, right, and center.
 High Point Market was one of those.

 We had so many phenomenal things planned for it.
 Events and sessions that would have allowed us to foster more community and face-time with designers.
 Things that, not to be crass, but would have really helped Mydoma’s bottom line.
 Our events are where we meet new designers, and gain exposure, and to lose that would definitely have an impact on the business.

 So we were so very hopeful that Market was gonna happen, right up until the end.
 We planned and had meetings well into March, lining up some amazing speakers and sessions.

 But, the news came in, and Market was cancelled.

 Now, I firmly believe in crossroads moments, and I think this was one of them.
 We could have just come to terms with it, cancelled everything, and taken the loss and moved on with our lives.
 Or, we could make something of it.

 We could make a heck of a lot of lemonade.